By Vlad Cuc, specialist in company formation matters

 the applicant must meet the fit and proper criteria imposed by the licensing authority in Singapore.

-.
+The liquor license is issued by the Singapore Police Force.
 Other requirements related to the liquor license is that in certain cases, companies could be required to apply for more than one license.
 This is usually the case of manufacturing and retail companies producing, respectively selling various types of beverages.

 Our Singapore company formation specialists can help foreign investors with the incorporation procedure of a business which meets the requirements for obtaining a liquor license.